 You may go to a dealership, buy online, or buy privately and there are pros and cons to each.

 Going to a dealership can be a great way to buy a new or used car.
 As well as being close to home, your local dealership can offer a wide choice of cars and the opportunity to test drive any that take your fancy.
+But you could save money if you're willing to travel further afield.

 Buying a car online rather than in person will give you lots of options, but at the same time it’s easy to get overwhelmed with the extensive choices that come up on even your first internet search.